Clifton & Dolores Wharton

 “We felt very strongly—Dolores in particular—that we needed to have a new facility,” Dr. Wharton said in a 2009 interview with MSU Today.

-Dr. Wharton hired the university’s first development officer, and launched MSU’s first major capital campaign.
-A component of the fundraising campaign was devoted to the creation of a performing arts center.
-The plan was to raise $11 million for its construction.
+Their inspiration and vision moved Dr. Wharton to hire the university’s first development officer and launch MSU’s first major capital campaign, a component of which was devoted to the creation of a performing arts center.
+The success of the campaign with students, faculty, and administrator organizations led to over $1 million dollars raised.

 -